isomerpages/govtech-stp/_start-here/Travelling to Singapore.md

 <ol style="list-style-type:lower-roman;">
 	<li style="line-height:1.35;"><a href="/vtl/requirements-and-process" target="_blank">Vaccinated Travel Lane (Air)</a> – Quarantine-free measures if travelling by flight from a Vaccinated Travel Lane (VTL) country/region (<a href="#vtlcountries2">see Table below</a>), is fully vaccinated and able to satisfy the travel conditions such as use of designated VTL flight.
 Work Permit holders (excluding females and Malaysians) working in the Construction, Manufacturing and Process sectors are not allowed to travel under the VTLs.</li>
 	<li style="line-height:1.35; margin-top:10px;"><a href="/vtl-land/overview" target="_blank">Vaccinated Travel Lane (Land)</a> - Quarantine-free measures if fully vaccinated and travelling by designated VTL bus from Malaysia via the Causeway.
 Work Permit holders (excluding females and Malaysians) working in the Construction, Manufacturing and Process sectors are not allowed to travel under the VTLs.</li>
-	<li style="line-height:1.35;margin-top:10px;"><a href="/vtl-sea/overview" target="_blank">Vaccinated Travel Lane (Sea)</a> - Quarantine-free measures if fully vaccinated and travelling by designated VTL ferry from Indonesia.
+	<li style="line-height:1.35;margin-top:10px;"><a href="" target="_blank">Vaccinated Travel Lane (Sea)</a> - Quarantine-free measures if fully vaccinated and travelling by designated VTL ferry from Indonesia.
 Work Permit holders (excluding females and Malaysians) working in the Construction, Manufacturing and Process sectors are not allowed to travel under the VTLs.</li>
 	<li style="line-height:1.35;margin-top:10px;"><a href="/wphl/overview" target="_blank">Work Pass Holder General Lane </a> - MOM Long-Term Pass Holders who are unable to fulfil VTL requirements, and all Work Permit holders.
 Vaccination Requirements apply.
 Prevailing health measures apply including Stay Home Notice, depending on travel history. </li>
 	<li style="line-height:1.35;margin-top:10px;"><a href="/stpl/overview" target="_blank">Student’s Pass Holder Lane </a>– Student’s Pass Holders or their accompanying family members who are unable to fulfil VTL requirements.
 Vaccination requirements apply.
 Prevailing health measures apply including Stay Home Notice, depending on travel history.</li>
 	<li style="line-height:1.35;margin-top:10px;"><a href="/scpr-familial-ties-lane/overview" target="_blank">Familial Ties Lane</a> – Long-Term Pass Holders with immediate family in Singapore by who are unable to fulfil VTL requirements.
 Prevailing health measures apply including Stay Home Notice, depending on travel history.</li>